|Undergraduate Preparation for Degree Programs in Pharmacy

 All of the general education courses required to become a pharmacist may be completed at OSU.
 To become a registered pharmacist, students must transfer to an accredited pharmacy program.
 OSU students planning to complete all their education in Oklahoma have the following choices:

-ADVISEMENT AT OSU: Any student, including freshmen, planning to enter a health professions program should come to the Life Sciences and Pre-Health Professions Advising Office, located in room 213 Life Sciences East.
+ADVISEMENT AT OSU: Any student, including freshmen, planning to enter a health professions program should come to the Pre-Health Professions Advising Office, located in room 213 Life Sciences East.
 All incoming students should consider enrolling in the UNIV 2511, Introduction to Health Careers, offered each fall semester.

 Students must take at least one upper division General Education course.
 At OSU, prerequisites for the courses above will include Math 1513 or 1613 and Zool 1604.